 The core of the programme is a partner matching service to give you someone to write alongside, separately but together.
-It’s amazing how much difference this can make to how your writing feels and how likely it is to get scheduled.
+It’s amazing how much difference this can make to how your writing feels, how it turns out, and how likely it is to get scheduled in your working week.

 How do I get started?

 The programme’s future is currently uncertain.
 We hope to be able to offer writing events again sometime in 2022, and possibly a partnerships service in 2023.
 If you have questions or requests, please get in touch via the contact form.
 Meanwhile, to learn more about the programme or browse writing advice, you can explore the rest of the site.